StreamSwapProtocol/streamswap-contracts/README.md

 Before exiting both stream and position are updated for calculating the amount of position spent/bought.
 On exit, the position data is removed to save space.

-An exit fee applied on bought.
-User gets deducted `exit_fee` amount of tokens from his purchased amount.

 ### Finalize Stream

-To withdraw earned tokens to the `stream.treasury` account anyone can send a transaction with [`FinalizeMsg`](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/streamswap/v1/tx.proto#L42) after the `sale.end_time`.
+To withdraw earned tokens to the `stream.treasury` account treasury account can send a transaction with [`FinalizeMsg`](https://github.com/osmosis-labs/osmosis/blob/main/proto/osmosis/streamswap/v1/tx.proto#L42) after the `sale.end_time`.
-Transaction will send `stream.spent_in` tokens to `stream.treasury` account.
-This transaction will send `stream.spent_int` tokens from the contract to the `sale.treasury`.
 On finalize stream, exit fee on whole sale is applied to bought tokens and sent to fee collector address.

 ### Price